wearerequired/wp-team-list/README.md

 **Action**

-Use the `wp_team_list` hook to directly display the users in your theme.
+Use the `wp_team_list` hook to directly display the users in your theme or plugin.

 For example, you can show users of any role ordered by their name: